slz2003/RFCScope-/Errata_filtering/Result_manual/9774-5/packetizer_raw_output.md

 Specify the exact point in the BGP processing pipeline (e.g., before or after local AS prepending) at which the truncation must be performed to ensure consistent on‐the‐wire AS_PATHs.

-**Severity:** Medium
-  *Basis:* Inconsistent truncation timing can lead to different origin AS outputs and affect ROA validation, although it is a more technical ambiguity rather than a complete operational failure.

-**Confidence:** Low

-**Experts mentioning this issue:**

-- CrossRFCExpert: Issue-2

 ---